captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## BURBAGE:
 THE STORM!
+---
+## BURBAGE:
-God I wish he wrote more storms.
+God, I wish he wrote more storms.
 ---
 ## ALICE:
 I might have rattled some pots backstage for that.